SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 	  * using a ‘two-in-a-box’ model
 	* with off-shore/near-shore delivery teams split vertically by feature or domain
 * Remote outsourced teams
-* Remote first synchronous teams
+* Remote-first internal synchronous teams
-* Remote first asyncronous teams
+* Remote-first internal asyncronous teams
-* Remote first async & sync teams
+* Remote first internal async & sync teams

 ## What works and what doesn’t

-### One site co-located teams
+### One site internal co-located teams

 This, I think, is the assumed to be the most effective pattern you would have experienced in the pre-COVID world.
 One site, one mission, one hierarchy all in the same melting pot.
 There is a lot to be said for this model of work.
 It most likely has the highest of all quality of communication bandwidth.
 The ability to exchange information with colleagues by walking to another room or floor to is probably the most efficient method.
 If knowledge work was just about getting features delivered this would be the king.
 Unfortunately knowledge work is not just about getting features delivered.
 It’s also about delivering the right features and this is where I think this model is potentially weaker than some of the others.